Skip to main content

 maxNodes: 0

 This manifest deploys a Node Pool with 10 Nodes.
-To change it to have only 5 Nodes, first adjust the manifest to change the targetNodes value to 5 as highlighted here:
+To change it to have only 5 Nodes, first adjust the manifest to change the targetNodes value to 5 as highlighted in the following example:

 example-nodepool.yaml